 Driving under the influence of drugs or alcohol is extremely dangerous.
 It’s estimated that every day, 28 people in the United States are killed in drunk driving accidents.
 While many people think of DUIs when someone operates a motor vehicle under the effects of having consumed liquor, driving under the influence can also cover cases of abusing prescription drugs; for example, the famous Tiger Woods DUI case.
 Car accidents or truck accidents can involve several different factors that could contribute to auto negligence.
 Road traffic accident negligence can also be a factor in cases involving public transportation and rideshare services.
 While auto negligence has a direct legal definition, it’s not always clear-cut how it is proven in court.

 When are you considered a negligent driver?
 According to the courts, it’s multifaceted.
-To claim auto negligence in court and hold a party liable for injury, four elements must be proven in the civil litigation process:

 This means proving that the liable party had a legally bound duty to others that he or she failed to follow.
 Drivers have a reasonable duty to drive with care and caution while following all rules of the road.
 This is to protect other motorists, passengers, and pedestrians.
 The term “reasonable” is usually determined as what a reasonable, careful person would do, and it can sometimes be a point of contention in car accident lawsuits.

 Proving breach of duty means proving that the defendant breached a legal obligation they had to other involved parties and that the breach resulted in injuries or harm to others.
 Drivers must exercise ordinary care to avoid harming others on the road.
 Breaches could include driving at unsafe speeds, failing to be alert, not keeping control of their car, or failing to maintain brakes and other necessary car equipment.